Skip to main content

 • 15% - credit history length.
 The age of your oldest and newest account and the average of all your accounts are considered, as well as how long it has been since you have used some specific accounts.

 • 10% - new credit accounts.
-If you have opened several new accounts in a short period of time, you might present a greater risk for the lenders.
+If you have opened several new accounts in a short period, you might present a greater risk for the lenders.

 • 10% - the credit mix.
 Even though you don't need to have one of each, the score looks at how you use credit cards, mortgage loans, accounts with retail and finance companies, and installment loans.